openyurtio/openyurt.io/docs/user-manuals/network/raven.md

 ```

 - Parameters Introduction：
-1. ```spec.exposedType```: The type of public network exposure, empty indicates that the gateway will not be exposed, either LoadBalancer or PublicIP can be used to exposed gateway in internet.
+1. ```spec.exposeType```: The type of public network exposure.
+Empty indicates that the gateway will not be exposed.
+Either `LoadBalancer` or `PublicIP` can be used to expose the gateway to the Internet.
+2. ```spec.nodeSelector```: The gateway controller defaults this selector to `raven.openyurt.io/gateway=<gateway-name>` so the gateway manages nodes with the matching label.
-2. ```spec.endpoints```: Indicates a set of alternative gateway endpoints, some of which are selected by the yurtmanager as gateway endpoints based on node status
+3. ```spec.endpoints```: Indicates a set of alternative gateway endpoints, some of which are selected by the yurt-manager as active gateway endpoints based on node status.
-3. ```spec.endpoints.nodeName```: The name of gateway endpoints
+4. ```spec.endpoints.nodeName```: The name of gateway endpoints
-   1. ```spec.endpoints.type```: The type of gateway endpoints, the value is set to proxy if the node is proxy mode endpoints, and the value is also can be set to tunnel if the node is tunnel mode endpoints.
+5. ```spec.endpoints.type```: The type of gateway endpoints.
+Set the value to `proxy` for proxy-mode endpoints or `tunnel` for tunnel-mode endpoints.
-4. ```spec.endpoints.port```: Ports exposed by the gateway endpoints service: TCP 10262 in proxy mode and UDP 4500 in tunnel mode
+6. ```spec.endpoints.port```: Ports exposed by the gateway endpoints service: TCP 10262 in proxy mode and UDP 4500 in tunnel mode.
+When omitted, these defaults are applied by the `v1beta1` webhook.
-5. ```spec.endpoints.publicIP```: The public ip of gateway endpoints
+7. ```spec.endpoints.publicIP```: The public IP of gateway endpoints
-6. ```spec.endpoints.underNAT```: Whether to use NAT to access the public network.
+8. ```spec.endpoints.underNAT```: Whether to use NAT to access the public network.
 Generally, false is set on the cloud, and true is set on the edge
-7. ```spec.proxyConfig.Replicas```: Replicas of gateway endpoints in enable proxy mode
+9. ```spec.proxyConfig.Replicas```: Replicas of gateway endpoints in enable proxy mode
-8. ```spec.proxyConfig.proxyHTTPPort```: A insecure port for a cloud-side proxy mode communication agent, such as port 10255, which kubelet listens for
+10. ```spec.proxyConfig.proxyHTTPPort```: An insecure port for a cloud-side proxy mode communication agent, such as port 10255, which kubelet listens on
-9. ```spec.proxyConfig.proxyHTTPPort```: A secure port for a cloud-side proxy mode communication agent, such as port 10250, which kubelet listens for
+11. ```spec.proxyConfig.proxyHTTPSPort```: A secure port for a cloud-side proxy mode communication agent, such as port 10250, which kubelet listens on
-10. ```spec.tunnelConfig.Replicas```: Replicas of gateway endpoints in enable tunnel mode，which must be 1 currently
+12. ```spec.tunnelConfig.Replicas```: Replicas of gateway endpoints in enable tunnel mode, which must be 1 currently

 - Describe the status of all gateways
 1. Check whether the Gateway node is elected in the Status of the gateway.
 The Yurt Manager component, GatewayPickup Controller, is responsible for the election.